ibm-cloud-docs/security-compliance/overview.md

 # How does {{site.data.keyword.compliance_short}} work?
 {: #posture-management}

-When you work with {{site.data.keyword.compliance_full}}, you interact with several different entities and can take multiple user paths through the service.
-Learn more about each entity by reviewing the following definitions and user flows.
+With {{site.data.keyword.compliance_full}}, you can evaluate for and view the current compliance posture of your deployed resources through a unified dashboard.
+Each resources is evaluated to determine its compliance to a specific control that you select.
+To learn more about each entity that you encounter with the service, review the terminology and how it works.

 ## Terminology
 {: #terms}